TostySSB/psychgh/README.md

 # How to Setup the PsychGH Project

+## Viewing the project
+This project is currently hosted on Heroku.
+Click [here](https://psychgh.herokuapp.com/) to view a live demo of the project.

 ## Getting the Project

 To get the latest, stable version of the PsychGH project, just run